drduh/YubiKey-Guide/README.md

 gpgconf --launch gpg-agent
 ```

-For fish, `config.fish` would look like this (consider putting them into the `is-interactive` block):
+For fish, `config.fish` should look like this (consider putting them into the `is-interactive` block):

 ```fish
 set -x GPG_TTY (tty)